Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 <details hide>
   <summary> <b> Nomenclature Trivia </b> </summary> <br>

+- The name of the archetype is a portmanteau of *Rubik* (from [Ernő Rubik](https://en.wikipedia.org/wiki/Ern%C5%91_Rubik), the inventor of the Rubik’s cube) and *cubic* (from ‘cube’)
-All of the names within the archetype derivityze from trigonometrical or speedcubing terms.
+- All of the names within the archetype derivityze from trigonometrical or speedcubing terms.

 <table>
   <tr>